 Read an Excerpt

 Tugging her coat tight around her shivering body, Lia Porter scurried down the dark pathway.
 It was past midnight, and the late December air was cold enough to burn her lungs as she sucked in deep breaths.
-She deeply regretted sneaking out of her house to attend the party.
-Even at fifteen she knew that a gathering of kids in an old barn in the middle of winter was a lame idea.
+This was so stupid.
+She should never have crept out of her house to attend the party.
+Even at fifteen years old she knew that a gathering of kids in an old barn in the middle of winter was a lame idea.
 Some of her friends might enjoy shivering around a small fire, listening to country music and drinking cheap beer, but she’d been bored out of her mind.

 So why had she allowed herself to be cajoled into going?

 Unfortunately, she’d had to wait until her mother was asleep before sneaking out.
-They lived above the store and she had to slip down the fire escape at the back of the two-story brick building.
+They lived above the store and she couldn’t just climb out a bedroom window.
+She had to creep down the squeaky stairs at the back of the two-story brick building.
 By the time she arrived at the barn, the party was in full swing, and Chuck was already in the hayloft with her best friend, Karen Cranford.

 Lia muttered a bad word as she slipped on a patch of ice.
 Pike, Wisconsin wasn’t the best location to take a midnight stroll.
 Especially in the middle of winter.
 If she fell and broke a leg, she was going to be in so much trouble.

 The thought of her mother made Lia grimace.
-Trina Porter had only been sixteen when she’d become a mother.
-That had been tough enough, but Lia’s father had disappeared just months after she’d been born, and her grandparents had died in a tragic car accident a couple years later.
+Trina Porter had only been sixteen when she’d given birth to Lia.
+That had been tough enough, but Lia’s father had disappeared just months after she’d been born, and her grandparents had died in a tragic car accident eight years later.
 Trina was forced to work endless hours to keep a roof over their heads and food on their table.
 She’d sacrificed everything to give her child a warm and loving home.

 Lia felt the constant weight of those sacrifices pressing down on her like an anchor.
-If she knowingly added to her mom’s daily struggle, she could never forgive herself.
+If she knowingly added to her mom’s daily struggle, she would never forgive herself.